Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 }
 ```

-###Initiate the Interstitial View
+###Creating an instance of Interstitial View
- - 	Inside your desired activity or fragment create an instance of `InterstitialView` by adding the following lines:
+-Inside your desired activity or fragment create an instance of `InterstitialView` by adding the following lines:

 > MainActivity.java